Forest Resilience Ambassador Program

 - Monthly time commitments may vary, with an estimated 10 to 12 hours per month for outreach on campus, social media, and surrounding communities

-- Majoring in Forestry, Environmental Sciences, Natural Resources, Agriculture, Fire Science, or anyone passionate about the environment and community.
+- Majoring in Forestry, Environmental Sciences, Ecology, Natural Resources, Horticulture, and Fire Sciences.

 Program Impact